thevivekchavan/node_https_service/README.md

 Follow Step 1 and then Step 3 to generate your self signed certificate.

-# Installing the certificate and the key in the Server
+# Installing the Certificates and the Key in the Web Server

 1. Windows Server - Just Import the domain 'certificate.crt' file as machine user.
 2. Linux/ Mac Server - copy the 'certificate.crt' file to '/etc/ssl/certs' & 'private.key' to '/etc/ssl/private'.